 Finally, I have special experience in helping students draft personal statements and other college essays.
 I’ve helped students apply to dozens of schools, from local community colleges to the Ivy League.
 Here, my history degree means I approach editing from a narrative perspective: I literally start by having students tell me stories about their lives.
 As we work together, I help students make these stories more vivid, cogent, and effective in order to demonstrate aspects of their character.
 Finally, we shape that story to fit the required essay prompts.
 This “story-first” method means that a student’s experiences and insights remain foregrounded, allowing for powerful narratives that command the prompt and result in focused, compelling essays.

-ACT / SAT: I’ve been teaching the Reading and Grammar sections of the ACT and SAT for over six years and have helped several students to near perfect scores.
+ACT / SAT: I’ve been teaching the Reading and Grammar sections of the ACT and SAT for almost a decade and have helped numerous students to near-perfect scores.
 I also helped develop the SAT and ACT curriculums at two separate test-prep centers in southern California.
 I work with students of all levels and abilities, and have tips and strategies for every kind of student.
 I also work with students for a variety of durations, from a few days to a few months.